andrewpayne68/blackmint/README.md

 ![image-1](https://github.com/andrewpayne68/blackmint/blob/e82ed3194802f0282509b70e612ace1faa20fdd9/BLACKMINT%20logo.png)

-This is a fully Darkest Green GTK Gnome Flat Remix themed installation build script to convert Linux Mint 22 LTS installation to BLACKMINT.
+This is a fully Darkest Green GTK Flat Remix with Bloom Green icon themed installation build script to convert Linux Mint 22 LTS installation to BLACKMINT.
 It is recommended to execute on a clean installation.

 Download the latest Ubuntu ISO from here: ` https://www.linuxmint.com/download.php `